 You will not lose hours for delays in processing caused by your supervisor or if they return a report for edits.

 - Why should I participate in an IPAL program?

 IPAL-accepted programs provide the opportunity to earn your license in less time by incorporating experience and examination into your education.

 - Who develops NCARB’s programs?

-NCARB works with hundreds of volunteer architects to develop and administer our programs.
+NCARB works with hundreds of volunteer architects, licensure candidates, and the public to develop and administer our programs.

 - Where can I find detailed information about completing the AXP?